itolikarjj/Case_Study05_CNN_Classifier_for_Supply_chain_Management_company/README.md

 -Review the performance of the model- consider batch Normalization, dropouts, Data augmentation and other technique to select best model

-Tracking Model performance:
+**Tracking Model performance:**

-97% validation accuracy and 88% test accuracy achieved with mentioned setup Closer look at the other performance parameters suggests further fine-tuning required for the CNN model.
+97% validation accuracy and 88% test accuracy achieved with RESNET50 transfer learning model Closer look at the other performance parameters suggests further fine-tuning required for the CNN model.
 Lower precision and Recall indicate the necessity of adding few more convolution layers, more data augmentation and per-class evaluation of metrics to understand the model behavior.